hipc-book/hipc-book.github.io/_lectures/8-accelerators.md

 # Overview

-<iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/2DYeiqaQyrw?si=aLrjyEg7Zagmv4Mj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>
+<iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/2DYeiqaQyrw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe><br/>

-Welcome to Unit 8 of the HIPC course!
+Welcome to Unit 8 of the HIPC course.

-In 2008, the Roadrunner became the first supercomputer to surpass the petaflop barrier, marking a milestone in high-performance computing.
-Roadrunner was one of the earliest modern heterogeneous systems, utilizing PowerXCell accelerators to achieve unprecedented performance.
-Today, many of the world’s largest computing systems are heterogeneous, employing GPUs to accelerate computational workloads.
-This unit introduces the fundamentals of accelerators and their programming.
+In 2008, Roadrunner became the first supercomputer to surpass the PetaFLOP barrier, marking a milestone in high-performance computing.
+Roadrunner was one of the earliest modern heterogeneous systems, utilising PowerXCell accelerators to achieve unprecedented performance.
+Today, many of the world's largest computing systems are heterogeneous, employing GPUs to accelerate computational workloads.
+This unit introduces the fundamentals of accelerators and how to program them.

 Specifically, in this unit, we will cover: